amber-smalltalk/amber-documentation/js-glossary.md

 ### What is `npm`?

-It stands for "node package manager" and it is a dependency management tool for server-side / CLI JavaScript packages (that is, those to be run in `node`).
-Each package can specifiy its production dependencies and its development-only dependencies by name and semver version expression.
-Package dependencies are specified in `package.json` file.
-When asked to install dependencies, `npm` looks for dependencies of the project installs them into directory `node_modules`, while doing the same for the dependencies itself, the result being deep tree of dependencies - this way same module can appear many times (even hundreds of times), but always as a local dependency of its parent - this way, version clashes are avoided.
+It stands for "node package manager" and is a dependency management tool for server-side / CLI JavaScript packages (that is, those to be run in `node`).
+Each package can specify its production dependencies and its development-only dependencies by name and semver version expression.
+Package dependencies are specified in a `package.json` file.
+When asked to install dependencies, `npm` looks for dependencies of the project and installs them into the directory `node_modules`, while doing the same for the dependencies itself, the result being a deep tree of dependencies - this way the same module could appear several times (even hundreds of times), but always as a local dependency of its parent - this way, version clashes are avoided.

 ### Where is `npm` used in Amber?